Psychological Healing

 Would you say that sex exists primarily for procreation and family not any kind of self-fulfillment?
 The pleasure aspect of sex being an accidental part of procreation used primarily for ego-building?

 Not exactly.
-First of all, it should be understood that Holy Matrimony is an act of service to God, not a form of romantic fulfillment.
-Sexual union can be an important element in the context of that service.
-The real issue is whether sexual activity is used to join the man and woman together in their mutual love for God or as a perversion [1] in which they use sensory satisfaction in an attempt to fill up their emotional emptiness.
+First of all, it should be understood that Holy Matrimony is an act of service to God for the sake of raising children who can love God, not a form of romantic fulfillment.
+Sexual union is an important element in the context of that service.
+The real issue is whether sexual activity is used to join the man and woman together in their mutual love for God so as to conceive a child or as a perversion [1] in which they use sensory satisfaction in an attempt to fill up their emotional emptiness.

 So how do you tell the difference?